Healthdirect Free Australian health advice you can count on.

 Key facts

-• DMARDs work by calming down the body's overactive immune system, reducing inflammation, and preventing further damage to the joints.
+• DMARDs work by calming the body's overactive immune system, reducing inflammation and preventing further joint damage.

 • All DMARDs are prescription medicines and are usually prescribed by specialist doctors.

-• DMARDs work best when you take them soon after your doctor diagnoses arthritis.
+• DMARDs work best when you start taking them soon after arthritis is diagnosed.

 How do DMARDs work?